dash compleatedunder hoodAir cond cond.Awaiting PaintDash and floor

 Top Speed60 MPH (96 KPH)

-AccelerationHey, it weighs over 7000 lbs, but should keep up with traffic nicely plus it will be more aerodynamic than my G-Van that is my current daily driver.
+up with traffic nicely, plus it is more aerodynamic than my G-Van

 Range60 Miles (96 Kilometers)